 - TransUnion FICO Risk Score 04

-- If two of the scores are the same, they use that score, regardless of whether the two repeated scores are higher or lower than the third score
+If all three scores are different, the lender will use the middle score rather than the highest or lowest score.
+If two of the scores are the same, the lender will use that score, regardless of whether the two repeated scores are higher or lower than the third score.

 Other Mortgage Approval Factors